Mesoamerican Archaeology and Isotopic Sciences Lab

-Our research is dedicated to understanding human-environment interaction through the lens of environmental archaeology and human ecology to understand how past societies adapted to changing environments and how their behavior in turn impacted ecologies worldwide.
+Research in the MAIS Lab focuses on exploring human-environment interactions in Mesoamerica and beyond through the perspectives of environmental archaeology and human ecology.
+We aim to understand how past societies adapted to changing environments and how their behaviors also influenced ecosystems throughout the Holocene.

 What we do